SHAID10/Windows_Office_Activations/README.md

 ## Disclaimer

 This script is provided for legitimate activation purposes only.
 Ensure you have proper licensing rights before using any activation method.
-The authors are not responsible for misuse.
+The authors are not responsible for misuse ...
+For sure .

 ---